 Now that you know why it’s useful to spy on your competitors on Facebook, let’s see how you can do it.
 One way is to use the social media platform itself.
-Facebook offers built-in insights you can monitor your competitors’ basic stats such as:
+Facebook offers built-in insights you can use to monitor your competitors’ basic stats such as:

-- the number of posts they published,
+- the number of posts published,

 Measure your social media marketing results.
 Track competitors and improve performance using simple dashboards.

 Try NapoleonCat free for 14 days.
 No credit card required.